hmans/schnitzelpress/README.md

     schnitzelpress create myblog

-Navigate to the blog's root directory
+Navigate to the blog's root directory:

     cd myblog

-And then run `bundle` to satisfy gem dependencies.
+And run `bundle` to satisfy gem dependencies.

-Now take a look at `app.rb` and configure your new blog to your liking:
+Now take a look at `app.rb` and configure your new blog to your heart's content:

     $EDITOR app.rb